cwoffenden/hello-webgpu/lib/README.md

 		`python -m pip install pywin32`

-	The reason for doing it this way is it keeps Depot Tools from being the first `PATH` entry and interferring with other tools (and plus the Google instructions are a bit clunky for Windows).
+	The reason for doing it this way is it keeps Depot Tools from permanently being the first `PATH` entry and interferring with other tools (and plus the Google instructions are a bit clunky for Windows).

-7. In the same VS2019 x64 Prompt above, with the same `PATH`, etc., clone Dawn following the [Building Dawn instructions](https://dawn.googlesource.com/dawn/+/HEAD/docs/buiding.md).
+7. In the same VS2019 x64 Prompt above, with the same `PATH`, etc., clone Dawn following the [Building Dawn instructions](//dawn.googlesource.com/dawn/+/HEAD/docs/buiding.md).
 We need to make these steps a little more Windows friendly:

 	```bat
 	git clone https://dawn.googlesource.com/dawn dawn && cd dawn